 TGac editor: modify TGac D4.0 P308L16 as follows:

-Upon receiving the transmitted PHY preamble, the PHY measures a receive signal strength.
+Upon receiving the transmitted PHY preamble overlapping the primary 20 MHz channel, the PHY measures a receive signal strength.

 TGac editor: modify TGac D4.0 P308L60 as follows:

-If the Group ID field in VHT-SIG-A has a value indicating a VHT MU PPDU (see 9.17a (Group ID and partial AID in VHT PPDUs)), the PHY shall decode VHT-SIG-B. If the VHT-SIG-B indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate) primitive.
+If the Group ID field in VHT-SIG-A has a value indicating a VHT MU PPDU (see 9.17a (Group ID and partial AID in VHT PPDUs)), the PHY, in a STA that is MU Beamformee capable, shall decode VHT-SIG-B. If the VHT-SIG-B indicates an unsupported mode, the PHY shall issue the error condition PHY-RXEND.indication(UnsupportedRate) primitive.

 TGac editor: modify TGac D4.0 P309L6-28 as follows:

-The PLCP optionally filters out the PPDU based on the GroupID, MU NSTS and Partial AID fields of VHTSIG-A and the contents of the PHYCONFIG_VECTOR as follows:
+The PHY optionally filters out the PPDU based on the GroupID, MU[0-3] NSTS and Partial AID fields of VHTSIG-A and the contents of the PHYCONFIG_VECTOR as follows:

-— The PLCP shall not filter out the PPDU if one of the following is true:
+— The PHY shall not filter out the PPDU if one of the following is true:

 • (g = 0) and (l00 is true) and (partialaid is included in PARTIAL_AID_LIST_GID00)